 This section seeks to investigate the reason(s) behind our benchmark finding: product drop in case of small Indian firms because of Chinese import competition in the domestic market.
 Results appear in Table 7.
-In addition to industry and year, we now use product fixed effects to control for the unobservable product characteristics in all of our regressions.
 Following Liu (2010), we start by analyzing the core competency of a firm.
 In other words, we check out whether this is a case of re-focusing to the core product(s), at the expense of the peripheral products, by the Indian firms because of import competition from China.
-We define a product to be the core product of a firm, for which the average sales (over time) is maximum.
-It takes a value 1, while the others 0.
-We interact the core product dummy with our measure of Chinese import competition, $DComp{IN}^{China}$ and $FComp{IN}^{China}$, to measure the required effect.
+Specifically, we use the following equation at the firm-product-year level to explore whether dropping of peripheral products can explain our previous result on creative destruction: